sakeeljawfer/servland/README.md

 # Servland - Business Landing Page Theme

 A modern, responsive business landing page theme built with Astro and Tailwind CSS.
-Perfect for businesses looking for a professional online presence.
+Perfect for businesses looking for an effective and speedy online presence.

 ![Servland Preview](preview.png)